tectiv3/solo/README.md

 #### Does Solo support Windows?

 No, Solo requires `ext-pcntl` and other Unix-specific features.
-If you know hwo to fix that, please open a PR.
+If you know how to fix that, please open a PR.

 #### Can I use this in production?

-Not recommended.
+I wouldn't!
 Use supervisor or similar tools for production environments.

 ## Support